kaist-plrg/consensus-spectec/documentation/Eth2SpecTec-TypeProcess.md

 4. **eth2spec Compliance**: All operations match the behavior specified in the Ethereum 2.0 consensus specification
 5. **Precise Byte Operations**: Uses bitwise operations and shifts to ensure byte-level accuracy.
 Byte slice operations (e.g., `x[a:b]`) are clearly distinguished from bit shift operations (e.g., `x >> k`)

-These functions enable Spectec to perform all byte-level operations required by eth2spec, ensuring compatibility with the Ethereum 2.0 consensus layer.
+These functions enable SpecTec to perform all byte-level operations required by eth2spec, ensuring compatibility with the Ethereum 2.0 consensus layer.

 ### 4.5 Mathematical Functions (`math.ml`)